motorcycle destinations

 1. Introduction

-Having your motorcycle trip in Maryland or “the Old-Line State” will give you the opportunity to ride through several unique regions, each with its own challenging terrain that you will have to navigate.
+Having your motorcycle trip in Maryland or “the Old Line State” will allow you to ride through several unique regions, each with its challenging terrain that you will have to navigate.
 Heading to the eastern region, you will encounter flatlands full of farms, beaches, and rivers.
 The capital region includes its capital city of Annapolis and has plenty of cultural and historical exhibits.
-Central Maryland has plenty of rolling hills which take you into urban centers.
-In the southern region, there are no shortage of nature preserves and historical sites for you to visit.
-Finally, the western region comes close to the Appalachian Mountains and takes you by many lakefronts.
+Central Maryland has plenty of rolling hills that take you into urban centers.
+In the southern region, there are many nature preserves and historical sites for you to visit.
+Finally, the western region comes close to the Appalachian Mountains and takes you by several lakefronts.

 2. Best Roads and Destinations in Maryland